-Teaching and Learning Classroom Procedure (Mode of transaction) Approach Direct Instruction: Brain storming lecture, Explicit Teaching, E-learning, interactive Instruction: Active co-operative learning, Seminar, Group Assignments Authentic learning, Library work and Group discussion, Presentation by individual student/ Group representative Assessme ntTypes Mode of Assessment пстурез Continuous Internal Assessment (CIA) Internal Test - two internal written test examinations Assignments - every students to submit two assignments on selected topics Seminar Presentation - every student to prepare a paper on aselected topic and present in the seminar Field activity reports on - sensitization camps for persons with disability and their families on various rights, legislations and provisions; observation of National and International days related to disability rehabilitation; survey to identify awareness on Rights, Legislations and Provisions; and various Indian provisions for person with disabilities and their families.
-A. Semester End examination
+Teaching andLearning Classroom Procedure (Mode of transaction) ApproachDirect Instruction: Brain storming lecture, Explicit Teach learning, interactive Instruction: Active co-operative I Seminar, Group Assignments Authentic learning, Library w Group discussion, Presentation by individual student/ Assessme ntTypes Mode of Assessment incrypes Continuous Internal Assessment (CIA) Internal Test - two internal written test examinations Assignments - every students to submit two assignments onselected topics Seminar Presentation - every student to prepare a paper on a selected topic and present in the seminar Field activity reports on - sensitization camps for persons with disability and their families on various rights, legislations and provisions; observation of National and International days related to disability rehabilitation; survey to identify awareness on Rights, Legislations and Provisions; and various Indian provisions for person with disabilities and their families.
+Semester End examination

-- 1. Acharya Ramamurti Committee (1990).
+- Acharya Ramamurti Committee (1990).
 Government of India: Towards an Enlightened and Human Society: NPE 1986: A Review.
 Report of the Committee for Review of National Policy on Education 1986.
 Government of India Press, Faridabad. - 2.
 Azad, Y. A. (1996).
 Project Integrated Education for the Disabled: Handbook.
-NCERT, New Delhi. - 3.
+NCERT, New Delhi. - Legal Rights of the 3.
 Banerjee, G. (2002).
-Legal Rights of the Disabled.
-Rehabilitation Councilof India, New Delhi. - 4.
+Disabled.
+Rehabilitation Councilof India, New Delhi.
 Department of Education (1986).
-National Policy on Education, 1986.
+National Policy on 4.
+Education, 1986.
 Ministryof Human Resource Development, Government of India, New Delhi. - 5.
 Department of Education (1992).
 Revised Programme of Action, 1992.
-Ministry of Human Resource Development, Government of India, New Delhi. - Department of Elementary Education and Literacy (2003).
+Ministry of Human Resource Development, Government of India, New Delhi. - 6.
+Department of Elementary Education and Literacy (2003).
 Towards Inclusive Schools in the District Primary education Programme.
 Ministry of Human Resource Development, Government of India, New Delhi. - 7.
 Government of India (1988).
 The Mental Health Act, 1987.
 Ministry of Health and Family Welfare, New Delhi. - 8.
 Department of Education (1992).
 Revised Programme of Action, 1992.
 Ministry of Human Resource Development, Government of India, New Delhi. - 9.
 Government of India (1993).
 The Rehabilitation Council of India Act, 1992.
 Ministry of Welfare, New Delhi. - 10.
 Government of India (1996).
 The Persons with Disabilities (Equal opportunities, Protection of Rights and Full Participation) Act, 1995.
 Ministry of Social Justice and Empowerment, Government of India, New Delhi. - 11.
 Government of India (2000).
 The National Trust for the Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation and Multiple Disabilities Act, 1999.
 Ministry of Social Justice and